 For Cheap Souvenir Shopping: Bintang Supermarket

 Bintang Supermarket is a one-stop shopping experience.
-It might not look like it from the outside, but they actually have decent selection for souvenir shopping.
+It might not look like it from the outside, but they have a decent selection for souvenir shopping.
 On the first floor, they have Balinese snacks and coffee you can take home for friends, as well as normal grocery stuff.
 They also have a non-perishable souvenir section in the front of the shop right before cashier, stuff like wood carving, incense sticks, etc.

 Open Daily 7:30 AM – 10:30 PM

 For Coworking Space: Biliq Bali

 The name Biliq, I’m guessing, comes from “bilik” which means “room” in Bahasa Indonesia.
 This coworking space is small but clean.
 There are a few stand out points on why I like Biliq:

 - First, they offer an extremely affordable hourly rate at Rp 30,000 / hour maxed at Rp 150,000 / day.
 For comparison, Dojo was Rp 225,000 a day (although I got 50% discount as Indonesian)

-- Two, there are more locals working out of this space – something I did not see in other coworking space so far.
-It’s good to see more Indonesians are embracing the concept of remote working.
+- Two, there are more locals working out of this space – something I have not seen in other coworking spaces so far.
+It’s good to see more Indonesians embracing the concept of remote working.

 - Three, their A/C space is large